 The school principals, police and fire chiefs, and school staff worked on updating the crisis plan.
 A draft of that plan was presented to the School Committee on Monday night.

 Connelly said the intention is to have the crisis plan bulk copied by students in the printing program at Montachusett Regional Technical High School.
 The resulting flip book would be placed in "the top drawer" of each teacher's desk within a month's time.
-"We're very
+"We're very pleased we've taken a proactive stance with the crisis plan," said Connelly.

 Security conditions at the town's two schools were reviewed anew.
 At Hildreth, the administration decided to start locking the glass doors aside the gymnasium, thereby leaving only the front door with the camera/buzzer system for daytime ingress on school days between 9 a.m. and 3 p.m.